santismo/Logic-Pro-11-Chord-time-detect-Automation/README.md

 - Remember to setup chord track automation to hotkey combo of your choosing after download and instal.

+Also, I some interesting chord meta event data numeric 103, which turns midi track into midi dragable region to chord track.

 In Devolpment
 --------------